dejonghe/aws-batch-example/README.md

 ```

 ### Step 4: Create the CloudFormation Stack.
 This step utilizes the [CloudFormation Template](./cloudformation/batch/batch-example.yml) to produce the batch environment and supporting resources and hooks.
 You can upload this template directly to the AWS CloudFormation Console, or use the following command.
 The console will provide drop downs for the networking and Ec2 KeyPair parameters.
 If you use the command line you'll have to look these up yourself to fill out the command line arguments.
-If you want SSH access to the batch instances, ensure that the VPCCidr parameter is set to the Cidr of your vpc, it's used for the batch instance security group.
+If you want SSH access to the batch instances, ensure that the VPCCidr parameter is set to the Cidr of your VPC, it's used for the batch instance security group.
 You must provide IAM capabilities to this CloudFormation stack because we must create an IAM role for the lambda function, the batch instances, and the batch containers.
 A full description of the CloudFormation stack and what it creates can be found in the [README.md](./cloudformation/batch/README.md)

 ```